71+ Best Healthy Egg Recipes for Weight Loss

 Easy Kale Feta Egg Toast

-Kale is in its highest demand ever because this green superfood is one of the most nutrient dense foods out there.
+Kale is in high demand.
+Why?
+This green superfood is one of the most nutrient-dense foods out there.
 Pairing kale with the creamy, tangy feta neutralizes the bitter flavor and results in a luxurious tasting meal.
 The drippy egg yolk then adds loads of flavor and texture that you just can't beat.

 Get the recipe from Well Plated.